-- Whisk the miso, sesame oil, rice vinegar, olive oil, honey and sea salt.
+- Whisk the white miso paste, sesame oil, rice wine vinegar, olive oil, honey and sea salt.

 - Add the toasted seeds and make an everyday salad something to remember!

-Do you like making your own vinaigrettes?
+Do you like making your own vinaigrettes instead of using store-bought dressings?
 For a complete guide to making your own healthy salad dressings and seven more delicious homemade salad dressing and vinaigrette recipes, check How to Make Homemade Salad Dressing.

 ❓What is miso?

-Miso is a fermented paste made from soybeans.
+Miso is a fermented soybean paste.
 It has been used in Japanese cooking for hundreds of years.
 It gives food an earthy, salty flavour that is sometimes even described as funky.

 If you're familiar with umami flavours, (those brothy, meaty savoury tastes) miso is one of those!
 It's difficult to describe, but it adds rich flavour to recipes, especially to this miso dressing.

-This recipe uses white miso.
+This dressing recipe uses white miso.
 It is not usually white but can range from white to beige or light brown.
 White miso is made by fermenting soybeans with rice.
 It's best used in recipes for condiments, dressings or dips.
-For example, I used it in the dip in this recipe for Blistered Shishito Peppers with Miso Aioli Dip.

 Red miso has a much stronger flavour and colour because it has been fermented with barley or other grains.
 It's best used in soups or stews.
 You can learn more about the different types of miso in this article, What's the Difference between White, Yellow and Red Miso?